ernestbies/Quiz/README.md

 Mobile application that allows you to solve on-line tests.
 Tests are downloaded from an external server.
 The user has the option of solving a specific test, has a specific time to answer a specific question.
 In addition, they can choose a random test and view all their and other users' results.
 The application has a drawer menu that makes it easy to access all screens.

-<b>It was my first application created with React Native framework.</b>

 # Screenshots

 <div>